cap-js-community/event-queue/docs/use-as-cap-outbox/index.md

 ### Application Service with `cds.ApplicationService`

-In comparison `cds.ApplicationService` which are served based on a protocol like odata-v4 can't be outboxed via configuration (`cds.env.requires`).
-However the outboxing can be done manually as showed in the example below:
+In contrast, `cds.ApplicationService`, which is served based on protocols like odata-v4, cannot be outboxed via configuration (`cds.env.requires`).
+Nevertheless, outboxing can be performed manually as shown in the example below:

 ```js
 const service = await cds.connect.to("task-service");